Neighboring rights royalties

 - Live Clubs and/or any performance venue

 - Various new online media

 However, it is important to understand that just because your recordings are selling well in a given territory does not mean you are earning neighboring rights royalties.
-Neighboring rights royalties are earned only when your master recording is publicly performed or broadcast, not sold.
+Neighboring rights royalties are earned only when your sound recording is publicly performed or broadcast, not sold.
 Lastly, Songtrust does not collect neighboring rights royalties since they are generated on behalf of the recording, and not the underlying composition.

-**Currently terrestrial radio in the United States is not required to pay royalties on behalf of the master recording.
+**Currently terrestrial radio in the United States is not required to pay royalties on behalf of the recording.
 They only have to pay royalties on behalf of the underlying composition used.